NeoSOFT-Technologies/mobile-android/wiki/docs/modules/request manager.md

-# Request manager
+# Request Manager

-Request manager is used to process the request from viewmodel to respective repositories.
+Request manager is used to process any request from viewmodel to respective repositories.

 ## Usability

-1.First step is to define a function in viewmodel to call the respective    repository method 2.In order to call the repository method we need to wrap the request inside the RequestManager object like below
+1. Wrap the request inside the RequestManager object like below,

 ```
 object : RequestManager<User>(preCheck = {